-First Impressions ble vice graciously I am empowered Genuine Ap- preciation I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
-I care for tomers by: I show genuevery time requests, I en- every customer ine appreciathrough sure each cus- by: Action upon tion by thank- tomer is satis- opportuni- ing each cus- My appearance fied by: Being pre- pared to as- ties to do more than is tomer for: The appear- ance of my Asking questions to sist asked Using the library area learn more Showing that I ma genu- Going the extra mile Sharing Following "clean as you go" through- Determining the cus- tomer's inely glad to help them whenever possible-to make the feedback with us out the build- ing needs Demonstrat- ing that I customer feel special Thinking of genuinely creative care about Being a ca- ways to help them accom- pable prob- them plishing their goals lem solver
+First Impressions ble vice graciously I am empowered Genuine Appreciation I ensure a great When respond- I am more than to serve our cus- p. co.u.c. first impression ing to customer my job.
+I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia- sure each cus- by: Action upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- by: Being pre- ties to do tomer for: The appear- pared to assist more than is ance of my Asking ques- Charrie a that T asked Using the area tions to learn Showing that I Caina tha library • Following more ma genuinely glad to help Going the extra mile • Sharing "clean as you Determining them whenever feedback go" throughout the cus- tileili possible-to with us the building tomer's Demonstrating make the With us needs that I genu- customer inely care feel special Thinking of about them 100.000 creative accomplishing Being a ca- ways to help their goals pable prob- them lem solver